 The MIDI is the same as the full version which is great, very easy to use and familiar.
 I feel that Pro Tools have really stepped up their game with MIDI in the past few years.
 There is one big drawback with this version though.
 When I try to bounce the MIDI to audio it won’t let me.

-This is quite annoying as you really can’t do anything creatively with MIDI editing the same way as with audio.
+This is quite annoying as you really can’t do anything creatively with MIDI editing tools the same way as with audio.
 This is essential for any creative producer to be original and unique from the get-go.
 It does let you freeze midi like the full version which is cool for space saving but then again, you can’t do anything with frozen MIDI.

 The plugins are simple, nothing really going on here.
 Starting with the compression, It’s great for beginners, but you’ve only got one to choose from, really basic stuff.
 Same goes for the EQ, It’s awesome and I use it all the time in the full version in pretty much every record I make.
 But it’s a tiny taste of what the full version can offer.